jaredgs93/Itzamna/README.md

 }'
 ```
 ### 4. POST /check_video_eligibility
-Check if a video meets the eligibility criteria for evaluation.
+Verifies whether a video adheres to the specified criteria (e.g., duration, resolution) for evaluation.
+If the video fails to meet the above mentioned criteria, the endpoint will return a detailed message explaining the ineligibility.

 **Request Body**
 ```bash